joelhooks/angularjs-FlightDashboard/README.md

 Promises are a great solution to address complexities of asynchronous requests and responses.
 AngularJS provides Promises using services such as `$q` and `$http`; other services also use promises, but I will not discuss those here.

-Promises allow developers to do two (2) very important things.
+Promises allow developers to easily attach *1x-only notifications of response* to any asynchronous request/action.
+Promises also enable two (2) other very important things.
 We can:

-*  Transform the responses before anyone is notified of the response.
+*  Transform the responses before subsequent handlers (in the chain) are notified of the response.
 *  Use the response to invoke more async requests (which could generate more promises).

-But even more important that facts above, Promises support `easy` chaining of custom activity or computations.
+But even more important than the features above, Promises support easy **chaining** of custom activity or computations.

 Managing sequences or chains of asynchronous activity can be a very difficult and complex effort.
 Promise chains are **amazing** and provide means to easily build sequences of asynchronous requests or asynchronous activity.
 Let's explore the hidden power in chain promises.